 2. Book your trip with your company’s preferred travel tool

 If your company has a process for booking travel and accommodations, be sure to use it!
 Your company’s travel guidelines will likely include instructions on what the company’s preferred travel tool is and how you can access it.
 Even though it may be just as easy (and sometimes cheaper) to book your travel or accommodations directly through another website, some companies mandate booking employee travel through their own systems or third-party vendors for reasons that may or may not include added insurance coverage, partner exclusivity (sometimes companies have agreements with certain hotel and/or transportation branches) or auditing/legal reasons.

 3. Set up an out-of-office autoresponder

 Make sure your colleagues and clients know you will either be completely inaccessible or have limited availability while you’re out-of-office by setting up an email auto-response.
+With a good IT Support Clayton you can make sure everything runs smoothly.
 Be sure to include your travel contact information if you would like to be reached that way, an emergency contact (perhaps a colleague or teammate) for urgent requests, and the date you plan to be back in the office in your autoresponder.
 Most email clients have an auto-response functionality built in, but if yours doesn’t – an alternative is to include your out of office dates in your email signature in the weeks leading up to your trip.